GearBrain explains everything about Zigbee, the wireless system that powers many smart home devices

 It is fair to assume that most consumers understand the basics of Wi-Fi and Bluetooth.
 When it comes to smart home devices like light bulbs, switches and sensors, however, a different wireless system called Zigbee comes into play.

-While it is true that some smart home devices use regular Wi-Fi (like LIFX smart light bulbs), many other devices rely on the Zigbee wireless standard to communicate with each other, and with your smartphone, via a hub connected to the Wi-Fi.
+While it is true that some smart home devices use regular Wi-Fi (like LIFX smart light bulbs), many others rely on the Zigbee wireless standard to communicate with each other, and with your smartphone, via a hub connected to your Wi-Fi router.

 In this article, GearBrain will explain what Zigbee is and how it helps your smart home devices stay in contact with each other.